bssrdev/wilderhood/_posts/2015-10-21-Sunrise-At-Matanga-Parvatha.markdown

 <img src="{{ site.baseurl }}/img/2015-10-21/Matanga_Parvatha6.jpg" alt="The main event begins… Sun rises over the numerous hillocks and brings various and brilliant hues of red, orange and yellow.">

 <p>
-The main event begins… Sun rises over the numerous hillocks and brings various and brilliant hues of red, orange and yellow.
+The main event begins.
+Sun rises over the numerous hillocks and brings various and brilliant hues of red, orange and yellow.
 </p>

 <img src="{{ site.baseurl }}/img/2015-10-21/Matanga_Parvatha7.jpg" alt="A wide angel perspective of sun-rise and the hillocks">

 <p>
-A wide angel perspective of sun-rise and the hillocks
+A wide angle perspective of sun-rise and the hillocks
 </p>

 <img src="{{ site.baseurl }}/img/2015-10-21/Matanga_Parvatha8.jpg" alt="Personally, this and the next three are the shots that i like the most.">

 <p>
-Personally, this and the next three are the shots that i like the most.
+Personally, this and the next three are the shots that I like the most.
 </p>

 <img src="{{ site.baseurl }}/img/2015-10-21/Matanga_Parvatha9.jpg" alt="Favorite shot #2 : Another perspective of the same subject">